travis-ci/docs-travis-ci-com/user/deployment/launchpad.md

 ---

 Travis CI can get [Launchpad](https://launchpad.net/) to automatically import your code from GitHub after a successful build.
+This is useful to, for example, build and host Debian packages.

 To automatically trigger an import: